MarkEdmondson1234/langchain-github/tests/test8/bq_upload.md

-I'm sorry, but I don't see any code in your message.
-Could you please provide me with the code you are referring to so that I can help you summarize it?
+I'm sorry, but the code you provided is not a valid Python script.
+It appears to be a response to an error message and a suggestion for how to fix it.
+Can you provide a valid Python script for me to summarize?

 """
 """